-Looking for a way to make your resin pendants look unique?
-Try these mixed media methods to give your next resin pendants a unique flair!
+Looking for ideas to make a unique resin pendant?
+Try these mixed media methods to give your next resin pendants a special flair.
+But…

 Rubber texture mat for clay

 Pearl Ex powders in magenta, sapphire blue, bright yellow, emerald

 1 inch round silver pendant bezels

 Acrylic metallic paint

 Resin Obsession crystal doming resin